Concert where all students perform their main pieces.

 Music of Ella Fitzgerald

-Ella Fitzgerald was an American jazz singer and songwriter who is widely considered one of the greatest vocalists of all time.
-She had a long and successful career that spanned over six decades, and she became known for her exceptional vocal range, phrasing, and interpretive skills.
+Ella Fitzgerald was an American jazz singer and songwriter widely regarded as one of the greatest singers of all time.
+She had a long and successful career spanning over six decades and became known for her exceptional vocal range, phrasing and interpretive skills.

-Fitzgerald’s music is characterized by her rich and expressive voice, as well as her ability to interpret and improvise on a wide range of material.
-She sang a variety of styles, including jazz, blues, pop, and Broadway standards, and she was known for her ability to bring a unique and personal touch to every song she sang.
+Fitzgerald’s music is characterised by her rich and expressive voice and her ability to interpret and improvise on a wide range of material.
+She sang a variety of styles, including jazz, blues, pop and Broadway standards, and was known for her ability to bring a unique and personal touch to each song she sang.

 Fitzgerald’s music has had a lasting influence on jazz and popular music, and she continues to be celebrated and revered as a pioneer and icon of the genre.
-She is known as the “First Lady of Song” and has been inducted into the Grammy Hall of Fame and the National Endowment for the Arts Jazz Masters Hall of Fame.
+Known as the “First Lady of Song”, she has been inducted into the Grammy Hall of Fame and the National Endowment for the Arts Jazz Masters Hall of Fame.

-She is known for her exceptional vocal range, phrasing, and interpretive skills.
-Her music is characterized by her rich and expressive voice and her ability to interpret and improvise on a wide range of material, and it has had a lasting influence on jazz and popular music.
+She is renowned for her exceptional vocal range, phrasing and interpretation.
+Her music, characterised by her rich and expressive voice and her ability to interpret and improvise on a wide range of material, has had a lasting influence on jazz and popular music.